Tutorial Gateway

 Java codePointBefore Method 1

-Within this Java codePointBefore method example, we declared the String variable and assigned a value using the following statement
+Within this Java codePointBefore method example, we declared the String variable and assigned a value.

 The following codePointBefore String Method statements will find the Character at index position 0, 10, 21.
 Then assign the Unicode values of those characters to the integer variables a, b, and c.